mizool/playbook/docs/code-conventions/sql.md

 - Although `numeric` and `decimal` are synonyms, we use each exclusively for the purpose given above in order to make our intentions more obvious.
   Therefore, never use `numeric(p,s)` (with scale and precision) or `decimal` (without scale and precision).

 [^1]: See the paragraph on "unconstrained numeric" columns in the [numeric datatypes](https://www.postgresql.org/docs/current/datatype-numeric.html#DATATYPE-NUMERIC-DECIMAL) chapter of the PostgreSQL docs.

+### Boolean values

+- In PostgreSQL and other RDBMS that support it or an equivalent datatype, we use `boolean` for all boolean-valued columns.
+    - Note that by default, such columns allow `null` in addition to `true` and `false`.
+      Specify the column with a `not null` clause to prevent this.
+- If `boolean` is not supported, it can be emulated with the `smallint` datatype (or equivalent).
+  To maintain integrity and document your intention, add a check constraint that limits the column values to `0` and `1`.

 ## Syntax